Tips for selecting an appropriate pH meter

 How to adjust your testing for Portland's water

 Compare to our system pH.
-Portland's water is currently treated to be at a pH of 8.2.
-The pH of Portland's water can vary by a small amount in the distribution system, but it generally ranges from about 7.4 to 8.4, with a median value of 7.8 to 8.1.
+Portland's water is currently treated to be at a pH of 8.8.
+The pH of Portland's water can vary by a small amount in the distribution system, but it generally ranges from about 8.0 and 9.0.
 If your pH readings are well outside of this range, recalibrate your pH meter according to the manufacturer's directions or replace your probes.

 Use a probe designed for water with low ionic strength.
 The Bull Run Watershed is our main water source.
 Due to its low dissolved mineral content, water from Portland's Bull Run source has what is called "low ionic strength."
 In water with low ionic strength, it's difficult to accurately measure pH.
 Using a pH probe designed specifically for low ionic strength water will help.

 Be aware that temperature can affect your readings.
 The temperature of Portland's water typically varies between 38 and 75 degrees Fahrenheit.
 Temperature can affect pH measurement.
 As temperature goes up, pH goes down, and as temperature does down, pH goes up.
 Some pH meters include Automatic Temperature Compensation probes to help you measure pH at any temperature.

 If your pH meter came with standards or buffer solutions, make sure you replace them before their expiration date.

 Follow the pH meter manufacturer's recommended calibration methods.
 Typical tips are to:

 - Use fresh buffer solutions when calibrating the pH probe.

 - Perform a calibration verification check using known pH standard solutions.
 Our technicians use three known solutions when verifying pH: 4.01, 7.00, and 10.01.
 They then use a solution with a pH of 7.38 to verify that the probes are calibrated correctly.

 - Before calibrating, clean the pH probes using deionized water.